Global Health Innovations

 How does Global Health Innovations spend its money?

 Global Health Innovations directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Global Health Innovations tax-deductible?